fsfe/forms/doc/hack.md

 debugging.

-Please note that fsfe-forms requires access to a number of external systems to run properly, most notably a mail server and a redis server.
+Please note that fsfe-forms requires access to a number of external systems to run properly, most notably a mail server, a redis server, and for some functions the FSFE Community Database Frontend.

 When you have set up all that, you can run `make flask` to run fsfe-forms with Flask's built-in web server in debug mode.
 Alternatively, you can run